South East Asia

 By the time we got to Saigon / Ho Chi Minh City the mood and the story had changed considerably.
 A visit to the war museum there is hardly a victorious tour.
 US soldiers that tried to stop the atrocities are heralded here.
 John Lennon’s Imagine plays on a loop throughout the building.
 It’s hard to keep a dry eye.
 This is where US vets, and their families hang out.

 And then for something completely different.
-We took a little tourist van from Saigon to Siem Reap.
+We took a little tourist van from Saigon to Phnom Penn.
 By now we were joined by some Covid refugees.
 Vietnam and Bangkok had blocked travel to and from China, and any Chinese people still here were trying to catch flights out of Cambodia.
 The border between the two countries is remarkable, one side beautiful and clean, Cambodia’s poverty stark, obvious and immediate.